+Unlike dynamic frequency or voltage scaling [41, 42] in mainstream platforms, these dynamics happen regardless of the current system workload and the software layers have no control on them.
 Fluctuations in power consumption are exclusively due to the dynamics in supply voltage and clock speed.
 In turn, the latter are due to the design of the digitally-controlled oscillators (DCOs) that equip TPCs such as the MSP430-based ones.
-TI designers confirm that many of their MSP430-class MCUs employ DCOs that cause the clock speed to increase as the supply voltage approaches the lower extreme [29].
+In fact, TI designers confirm that many of their MSP430-series MCUs employ DCOs that cause the clock speed to increase as the supply voltages approaches the lower extreme [31].
 This yields better energy efficiency at these regimes, at the cost of varying execution times.

 Reasoning on such dynamic behavior is not trivial.
-For simplicity, a vast fraction of existing literature overlooks these phenomena.
-Many systems are designed and parameterized in overly-conservative ways, by considering a constant power consumption no matter the supply voltage, and fixed clock speeds [9, 17, 20, 41].
+For simplicity, a vast fraction of existing literature overlooks these phenomena [8, 17, 20, 43].
+Many systems are designed and parameterized in overly-conservative ways, by considering a constant power consumption no matter the supply voltage, and fixed clock speeds.
 We argue, however, that considering these dynamics is crucial, as their impact magnifies for TPCs with rapid and recurring power cycles.

 Contribution.
 We demonstrate that it is practically possible to accurately model and concretely capitalize on these dynamics.
+As a result, we obtain significant performance improvements in a range of situations, exclusively enabled by considering phenomena that are normally not accounted for.
 Following background material in Sec.
-2, our contribution is two-pronged:
+2, our contribution is three-pronged:

-- 1. We present in Sec.
-3 a methodology to empirically derive an accurate energy model by measuring the impact of varying voltage supplies on clock speed and power consumption for all possible clock configurations.
-Analytically modeling these dynamics is difficult.
-For example, power consumption varies according to a nonlinear current draw by the MCU, caused by inductive and capacitative reactance of the clock module that uses internal resistors to control the clock speed. - The energy model enables the design and implementation of EPIC1, an automated tool that provides accurate compile-time energy information, described in Sec.
-4.
+(1) We empirically measure the impact of varying voltage supplies on clock speed and power consumption for all possible clock configurations, and derive an accurate energy model, described in Sec.
+3. Analytically modeling these dynamics is difficult.
+Clock speed varies as a result of the DCO design, discussed earlier.
+Power consumption varies according to a nonlinear current draw by the MCU, caused by inductive and capacitative reactance of the clock module that uses internal resistors to control the clock speed.